Who's The Best Rugby Team In The World? Here Are The Top 50 Rugby Clubs

 null

-The European professional rugby seasons kickoff a new years in September as the Top 14, the United Rugby Championship and the Gallagher Premiership all get underway.
+The European professional rugby seasons kick off a new year of action in September, as the Top 14, United Rugby Championship and Gallagher Premiership all get underway.

 And we start at No. 50.